Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Results and discussions

-Apart from the results with negative $G_{\rho V}$'s in Figs.~\ref{fsym1} and \ref{fpro1}, we find that there is no significant difference in the pressure at high densities, as shown Fig.~\ref{fpe1}.
-This occurs because the $G_{\rho V}\rho_3^2$ is much smaller than $G_V$ for the increasing proton fraction with the density, see Eq.(\ref{eq13}).
-Thus, the isovector-vector interaction just provides a minor contribution to the pressure in this case, as seen in Eq.~(\ref{eq13}).
-In any case, the contribution from the isovector-vector interaction is negligible at low densities.
-In the following we neglect the isovector-vector interaction in the calculation.

-Currently, the different extraction of the slope of the symmetry energy gives an average around $L\sim~40-60 MeV$~\cite{lat14,ba3,ch14,ts10,la13,wang15}.
+To further check the density dependence of the symmetry energy, we calculate the slope parameter of the symmetry energy at saturation density.
+In the following calculation, we neglect the isovector-vector interaction due to the exclusion of the super-soft symmetry energy.
+Currently, the different extraction of the slope of the symmetry energy gives an average around $L\sim~40-60 MeV$~\cite{ba3,ch14,ts10,la13,wang15}.
 With $\Lambda=400MeV$, $L$ is 93.6$MeV$.
 To reduce the slope parameter, we can not simply adjust the cutoff or the coupling constant $G_\rho$.
-A feasible way is to employ the isovector-scalar interaction.
+A feasible way is to invoke the isovector-scalar interaction.
 Shown in the upper panel of Fig.~\ref{fsym2} is the symmetry energy with various isovector-scalar couplings.
-Here, the symmetry energy at saturation density is fixed to be 31.6 $MeV$ by adjusting the parameter $G_{\rho}$, and $G_\rho$ is 0.060, 0.126, 0.260 and 0.326 $GeV\cdot fm^3$ for $G_{{\rho}S}/G_{SV}$=-0.50, -0.25, 0.25, and 0.50, respectively.
+Here, the symmetry energy at saturation density is fixed to be 31.6 $MeV$ by adjusting the parameter $G_{\rho}$ for various $G_{{\rho}S}$, and $G_\rho$ is 0.006, 0.100, 0.286 and 0.379 $GeV\cdot fm^3$ for $G_{{\rho}S}/G_{SV}$=-0.70, -0.35, 0.35, and 0.70, respectively.
 We see that the slope parameter can be reduced significantly by decreasing the $G_{\rho S}$.
-With $G_{\rho S}=-0.5G_{SV}$, the slope parameter is $61.7MeV$, being very close to the average of extracted values.
+With $G_{\rho S}=-0.7G_{SV}$, the slope parameter is $48.9MeV$, being well within the average domain of extracted values.
+Note that the incompressibility is a constant ( $\kappa=296 MeV$) in this case and at densities 1.2-2.2$\rho_0$ the parametrization with $\Lambda=400MeV$ satisfies the constraints of the symmetric matter pressure from the KaoS experiments~\cite{WG1}.
+A consequence of the parabolic approximation of the nuclear EOS is that pure neutron matter can be well specified by the density dependence of the symmetry energy and symmetric matter EOS that are both well constrained.
+Indeed, we find that the pressure of pure neutron matter with the parametrization of $\Lambda=400MeV$ and $G_{\rho S}=-0.7G_{SV}$ can satisfy the constraints from microscopic calculations based on chiral nucleon-nucleon and three-nucleon interactions~\cite{KH1}.